 - For the very limited number of schools who did online testing (not a fan by the way!), their scores were the slowest to come in; in some cases over 2 months with NO explanation provided by ACT.

 - We know of a school where the entire set of answer sheets from one classroom were lost in the mail by FedEx or UPS or USPS (doesn’t matter who – they are gone forever!).
 These students are out of luck and will have to test again.
 By the way, this is not an isolated, one-time incident!

 - ACT will still tell testers that they have up to 8 weeks to release scores – don’t panic until post 8 weeks

 All Ohio juniors take either the ACT or SAT at their high school in late winter just as many in other states also do.
-The majority of Ohio schools opted for the ACT in a pencil to paper format given on February 25th or March 10th in 2020; those taking the SAT or testing online have different dates.
+The majority of Ohio schools opted for the ACT in a pencil to paper format given in February or March ; those taking the SAT or testing online have different dates.
 Students who’ve taken the ACT before on their own have noticed these states’ results are slower than national test date results to arrive.

 When the test scores do arrive, they won’t be by the usual method.
 So when and how will you get your scores?
 If you have an existing ACT account, how will they magically make their way over there?
 LEAP has your answers!

 On test day, students completed a form that included their name, birth date and home address among other pieces of personal information.
 This is key to getting your state results and the merging with your existing account.